Who wins in a showdown between user-generated and brand-generated content? Below we dig into the benefits of both (and where influencer-generated...

-How to Get More User-Generated Content to Promote Your Brand
+How to Get More User-Generated Content For Your Brand

-Want to get more user-generated content around your products?
-This post breaks down six ways to encourage more UGC and conversations about your brand.
+Want to get more user-generated content to promote your products?
+This post breaks down six ways to encourage more UGC and build brand awareness faster.

-Looking for new ways to get more user-generated content?
+Looking for new ways to collect user-generated content?
 Good!

 Because authentic photos and videos from followers are arguably your best marketing assets.